 The US B1/B2 Tourist visa is valid for 10 years after issue.
 It means that after that time, you will need to renew your B1/B2 Visa if you want to visit the United States again.

 How long can I stay in the United States with a B1/B2 Visa?

 The US B1/B2 Visa allows you to stay for a maximum of 180 days Per Entry.

 How many times can I enter the United States with a B1/B2 Visa?

 My B1/B2 Tourist visa is still valid but my passport has expired.
 Do I have to obtain a new visa?

 It is not necessarily.
 In this situation, you must carry your expired passport with the valid US visa, along with your new valid passport.
-However, your vital personal information (name, sex, date of birth, and nationality) must be the same on both passports.
+However, your personal information (name, sex, date of birth, and nationality) must be the same on both passports.
 If any changes have been made to your personal data for any reason (change in name due to marriage for example) then you will have have to apply for a new visa.

 Is it possible for me to extend my stay in the United States?

 If you need to extend your stay it is possible for you to get an extension of your B1/B2 visa, but there is a rule that your stay in the United States cannot exceed 1 year.
 So, if you are granted a duration length of 6 months, you can extend it with just another 6 months.
 However, you need to come up with a very good reason for the extension.
 You will need to be able to prove that you 'need' to remain for longer.